libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 }
 ```

 6. Optionally, pass information to the BPMN by adding a payload message.
-The message will be an object with multiple keys.
+The message is an object with multiple keys.
 7. Enter `orderNumber` for the field name.
 8. Enter `orderNumber.current.value` for the JSON expression.
 9. Create the rule.